 – Adjusting Seasoning and Serving

 Taste your casserole and adjust the seasoning as needed.
 You may want to add more salt or pepper.
 Serve in colorful bowls and garnish with fresh parsley for a lovely presentation.
-For the full recipe, check the earlier section.

 Tips & Tricks